Many independent schools and universities are looking for ways to do more with their data.

-That’s why a phrase like, “a lot has changed since you last walked these halls in 1999” pulls a donor in.
+That’s why a phrase like, “a lot has changed since you last walked these halls in 1999,” pulls a donor in.
 It brings back memories of walking through those halls to their locker every morning, the day they graduated, and everything in between.

-2. Make it feel special.
+Make it unique.

 Take the example of using a graduating year from the example in the section above.

 You can do much more than simply mention the year a former student graduated.
-Why not include a class picture along with your appeal to make an impression and bring up some memories?
+Why not include a class picture along with your appeal to make an impression and bring up some old memories?

-And segmenting audiences and reaching out with versioned communications for each group is another way independent schools can be more data-driven and relevant with their outreach.
+Segmenting audiences and reaching out with versioned communications for each group is another way independent schools can be more data-driven and relevant with their outreach.